stuartherbert/sublime-phix-color-scheme/README.md

   Preferences > Color Scheme > sublime-phix-theme > Phix Dark

 to activate the Phix Dark colour scheme.
+A 'light' colour scheme is in the works.

 Feedback, Pull Requests Welcome
 -------------------------------